Legareto/InfoSec/tools/shodan.md

+---
+title: Shodan
+---

 # Shodan

 Shodan is a search engine for devices connected to the Internet.

-It allows you to search for specific types and versions of servers, networking equipment, industrial control systems, and IoT devices.
+It allows you to search for specific types and versions of servers, networking equipment, industrial control systems, and #IoT devices.

 Shodan help you to know (examples) :